-Students preparing for graduation must submit a Graduation Application to the Graduate Academic Advisor.
+Students preparing for graduation must submit a Graduation Application to the Office of the Registrar.
 Upon verification of eligibility to graduate and approval by the faculty, a student may participate in ceremonies.
 Failure to complete degree requirements by the designated posting date will require re-application and an additional fee will be assessed.